 As a mono-therapy, alpha-glucosidase inhibitors can decrease your fasting plasma glucose (FPG) by 20 to 30 mg/dl or 1.11 to 1.67 mmol/l and hemoglobin A1C by 0.7 to 1%.
 Additionally, it decreases your post-prandial glucose by 30 to 70 mg/dl or 1.67 to 3.89 mmol/l.
 It has a minimal effect on cholesterol and body weight.

 Alpha-glucosidase inhibitors are particularly useful in postprandial hyperglycemia.
 It effectively reduces your blood glucose spikes immediately after meals.

 Who should avoid using Alpha-glucosidase inhibitors?

-Acarbose may elevate liver function; therefore, monitor hepatic enzymes every 3 months for 1 year, thereafter periodically.
-However, miglitol excrete primarily by the kidneys, thus use with caution in moderate to severe renal failure.
+Acarbose may elevate liver function; therefore, monitor hepatic enzymes every three months for one year, after that periodically.
+However, miglitol excretes primarily by the kidneys, thus use with caution in moderate to severe renal failure.

 This drug has a link with dose-dependent hepatotoxicity, so monitor liver function tests in patients who receive high dosages of this medication (more than 50 mg three times daily).
-Transaminase elevations are reversible with discontinuation of this drug and are often asymptomatic.
-Serum transaminase levels should check every three months for the first-year patients taking the medication and periodically thereafter.
-Drugs that are susceptible to binding with other agents (such as cholesterol medications “cholestyramine”) should take two to four hours apart from alpha-glucosidase inhibitors to avoid its interactions.
+Transaminase elevations are reversible with discontinuation of this drug.
+Serum transaminase levels should check every three months for the first-year patients taking the medication and periodically after that.
+It might bind with other agents such as cholesterol medications “cholestyramine” should take two to four hours apart to avoid its interactions.
 Intestinal absorbents and digestive enzyme preparations should not take with this medication.